 What are the different types of visas for foreign travel abroad?

 In 2009, I started my solo international travel in Asia, where most countries except South Korea, Taiwan, Hong Kong, the Philippines, Malaysia and Thailand required visas.

 There are a few different types of visas, and it’s important to check your home country’s website or do a bit of research as to what is required in an application process and how much it will cost.

-I went to the Vietnamese Consulate of Shanghai, where I waited in a short line, had a very short interview, and paid about USD 60.
-After ten days or so, I went back to the consulate to pick up my passport, which had a fresh Vietnamese visa inside.
+I went to the Vietnamese Consulate of Shanghai, where I waited in a short line, had a very short interview, and paid about $60 USD.
+After 10 days or so, I went back to the consulate to pick up my passport, which had a fresh Vietnamese visa inside.

 In Hong Kong, if you want to get a travel visa for Mainland China, you have to go to the China visa office and take a number, wait, speak with a person at a booth who will ask you about your motives to travel to China, and wait again.

-When I went to Bolivia with a friend, we both did our research and mailed our passports to the Bolivian Embassy in Washington, D.C., along with a certified check for USD 160, with our printed applications and necessary copies of photos, drivers licenses, proof of yellow fever vaccinations* and any other items on the long checklist for visas for American citizens.
-They don’t make this so easy!
+When I went to Bolivia with a friend, we both did our research and mailed our passports to the Bolivian Embassy in Washington, D.C., along with a certified check for $160 USD, with our printed applications and necessary copies of photos, drivers licenses, proof of yellow fever vaccinations and any other items on the long checklist for visas for American citizens.

 After a few weeks, my passport was returned to me by certified mail with a shiny Bolivian visa inside.

 How to get a visa upon arrival for a foreign country